Viktor Budyanskiy

-Viktor Igorevich Budyansky (or Romanization as Boudianski (Виктор Игоревич Будянский, born 12 January 1984) is a retired association footballer who played as a midfielder.
+Viktor Igorevich Budyansky, sometimes Boudianski (Виктор Игоревич Будянский, born 12 January 1984) is a retired association footballer who played as a midfielder.
 He last played for Italian club Udinese.

 Club career

 Juventus and various loans

-Budyanskiy started his Italy career at Juventus along with Ilyos Zeytulayev and Serhiy Kovalenko after a trail.
+Budyanskiy started his Italy career at Juventus along with Ilyos Zeytulayev and Serhiy Kovalenko after a trial.
 He signed a five-year contract on 10 August 2001.
 He played his first league match for the club on 2 May 2004 against Perugia.

 After graduation from youth team in June 2004, along with Ilyos Zeytulayev they were unable to register as a Juve player.
 At first FIGC declared that their remained two years contract did not fulfill the regulation and void them (FIGC declared that their contract was a youth contract and should be a maximum of three years) and a non-EU player at that time cannot sign a contract extension, thus they were released.
 But after an appeal, the appeal committee stated that a foreigner can sign a professional contract regardless his age, FIGC regulations only protected domestic youth product could only sign a contract for more than three years after 18, thus available to Juve since December.

 he joined Reggina in a co-ownership deal for just €1000, along with Ilyos Zeytulayev in January 2005.
 In June 2005, Juventus bought back Budyanskiy for the same price (€500) and let Zeytulaev went to Reggina permanently.

 In July 2005, Budyanskiy was loaned to Avellino of Serie B.

 In July 2006, he was sold to Ascoli in another co-ownership deal for undisclosed fees.
 In June 2007, Ascoli bought the remain half for €900,000.